matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-28-day_041_passstation.md

 Some limitations of Pass Station are that outputting the results to a wordlist is not an easy command from the way it currently works.

-However, you could narrow down search parameters to only find default usernames, output that data as a csv, use the translate command in Linux to remove commas, and the vendor ID, and the first X lines of the file which has Pass Station information which could then output a single username per line file like a wordlist.
+However, you could narrow down search parameters to only find default usernames, output that data as a CSV, use the translate command in Linux to remove commas, and the vendor ID, and the first X lines of the file which has Pass Station information which could then output a single username per line file like a wordlist.

 ### 6. **Summary**

-Pass Station is a fast command line based search tool which finds default credentials from many services and product vendors.
+Pass Station is a fast command line based search tool that finds default credentials from many services and product vendors.

 This may be an easier tool during penetration testing than say using Google to narrow down results that apply to your situation.